vivekmaru/deputy_cc/README.md

 nvm install 12
 nvm use 12
 ```
-move the directory where you cloned the repository
+move to the directory where you cloned the repository

 ```
 cd deputy_cc/